HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 And now, in season three, the struggle to be out of crime once there is no more need for crime continues.
 And it turns out that the gang leader survived the three bullets from Beth's gun.
 Added now to the threat of homelessness or losing a family member due to an underprivileged position is the threat of Rio to pay up or see heaven.
 It never lets up!
 Things pile up anew to lead the group to further themselves in the criminal path despite the absence of the crime boss's supply.
 For even before Rio showed up alive, the three had already been ushered by the fates to manufacture their own fake money, which turned out to be better than the gang's product, thanks to pigments from nail polish.

 Oh when will the need for this middle class crime end?
 When the US finally becomes socialist, freed from the greed of untouchable industries, able finally to subsidize such needs as a daughter's kidney transplant?
 That seems to be the argument.
 Which is not to condone middle class crime, this being a comedy and set around lucky circumstances victimizing only the victimizers.
 But as black comedy, America should get the point of the laughs here.

 But will America ever get that point?
 Or has the dumbed-down politics of divided America finally denied it its erstwhile sense of intelligent black humor?

 Embed of Danny Fabella's new performance of his song "Baliktad na ang Mundo," posted by the singer-songwriter complete with lyrics and chords on Friday, August 21, 2020

-Danny Fabella's Facebook post of his new home performance of his 2018 song "Baliktad na ang Mundo," complete with lyrics and chords
+Danny Fabella's Facebook post of his a home performance of his 2018 song "Baliktad na ang Mundo," complete with lyrics and chords

 (Posted on Facebook 21 August 2020 by Danny Fabella)